devakumar1506/IBM-Project-2641-1658478693/Project Development Phase/Sprint 2/README.md

 - Move to this folder
 - `npm install` to install the dependencies
 - `npm run dev` to run the app
+# Data Storage
+- Used IndexedDB
+# Installation
+- Clone this repo and then this folder
+- `yarn` to install module dependencies
+- `yarn start` to run the application